artur-fy/private_reverse_geocoder/README.md

 # Private Geocoder with Hintless PIR

-A privacy-preserving geocoding service using Hintless PIR to query location data without revealing queries to the server.
+A simple setup to do privacy-preserving reverse geocoding service using Hintless PIR.
+Client and server scripts to query location data without revealing queries to the server.

 ## Prerequisites